npodonnell/grpc-matching-engine/README.md

 When a new *limit* sell order comes in, its price is checked to see if it can be matched immediately.
 If there exists a set of pending buy orders such that their prices are all greater or equal to to the sell order's price, then the sell can be filled.
-If the summed value of these buy orders is greater or equal to the value of the sell, then the sell can be fully filled, otherwise its a partial fill, and the highest buys are used and the order remains, where it waits to be fully filled.
+If the summed value of these buy orders is greater or equal to the value of the sell, then the sell can be fully filled, otherwise it's a partial fill, and the highest buys are used and the order remains, where it waits to be fully filled.
 If the sell can not be matched immediately then it's placed in the order book and waits until when (and if) the price moves in its direction.